green-code-initiative/ecoCode-common/doc/starter-pack.md

 ### Validation of a PR

-Validate your PR or ask to someone who have the permissions to validate your PR
+Validate your PR or ask to someone who have the permissions to validate your PR.
+Once PR validated, a github workflow is automatically launched.
+Thus, the new implemented code is also scan with our internal Sonar to check the implemented code quality.
+Here is the SonarQube : https://sonarcloud.io/organizations/green-code-initiative/projects

 ### Close your rule

 Once your PR is validated, your rule integrates ecoCode.
 In https://github.com/cnumr/ecoCode/projects/1, move it from the "In Progress" column to the "Done" column.
 Well done.